A grand old affair.

 Turning instinct into action

 A phased approach was adopted to ensure clear chapters of communication with assorted media, stakeholders, and potential customers.
 Phase one was about establishing Grand Central and telling the commercial success story throughout the retail and property media.
-This was to communicate the overall offering, tell the heritage story behind Grand Central and explain the overall vision for how Grand Central can knit together the retail tapestry of the city.
+This was to communicate the overall offering, tell the heritage story behind Grand Central and explain the overall vision for how Grand Central can knit together the retail tapestry of the city centre.

 The next phase shifted focus to sustain momentum through consumer media and establish Grand Central as a brand in its own right.
 When we hear facts, it activates our rational left-brain, but when we hear stories, our sensory, emotional right-brain fires into action.
 And emotional connections is what builds brands.
 A busy, proactive and reactive press office was set-up.
 We told our own consumer news stories – underpinned by qualitative and quantitive research – executed a series of stunts, profiled retailers, and curated the Grand Central story through a busy social media content publishing strategy.